 Why it flatters or berates,

 What that comes from, who and why,

 Now I own words, they can’t claim me.

 I am learning to be Amy.

 Hi, I’m Amy and I’ve started this site to share some of my writing.
-You should expect: poetry, rants, thoughts about mental health, vague attempts at sketches, ideas about feminism, responses to the news and a general eclectic mix of stuff in which you might be interested.
+You should expect: lots of poetry, fiction, rants, thoughts about mental health, vague attempts at sketches, ideas about feminism, responses to the news and a general eclectic mix of stuff in which you might be interested.
 I write because it find it therapeutic.
-Hopefully some of it will resonate with you in some way, even if you disagree.
+Hopefully some of it will resonate with you in some way, even if you disagree with me on things.
 Thanks for reading.